Upcoming Events

 Professor Louise Glenthøj’s talk was on the use of VR in the treatment of serious mental illnesses.
 VR technology allows individuals to immerse themselves in realistic environments while offering a safe, controlled space to address symptoms and improve mental functioning.
 VR simulations can be used to perform activities that may be challenging in the real world, creating new possibilities for optimizing therapeutic interventions in a potentially cost-effective manner.

-Neurotorium attended the European Stroke Organization Conference (ESOC) May 2024
+Neurotorium attended the European Stroke Organization Conference (ESOC) in 2024

 Neurotorium presented state-of-the-art educational materials on stroke at the ESOC 2024